MIGRATION & DEVELOPMENT IN CENTRAL AMERICA: FORGING DIALOGUES, UNDERSTANDING IMPACTS

 migration at each of the three stages of the migration cycle (prior to

 departure, during migration, and following return).
-This project is funded by CAMMINA, the Central America and Mexico Migration Alliance.
+This project is carried out in cooperation with the Central America and Mexico Migration Alliance (CAMMINA).

 THE REMITTANCE INDUSTRY OBSERVATORY (RIO)